douglase/doorstop_requirements_template/README.md

 ![Most recently committed flowchart of requirements](Digraph_gv.png) Requirements flowchart

+## Continuous Integration

+This repository has been setup to publish to Travis CI, see [CI setup guide](guides/CI-setup.md).
+For the latest PDF, see: douglase.github.io/doorstop_requirements_template/beamer.pdf

 ## Flow of the scripts used to generate flowchart and human readible markdown files: